What is Tax Advice in Business? A Tax Strategies Guide

 4. Tax Advice for LLC Owners

 - One of the most common tax questions is, “How do LLC owners avoid taxes?”
 While avoiding taxes entirely is impossible, an LLC structure can help reduce tax rates compared to other structures.
-Tax advice for LLC owners will often focus on ensuring the LLC is taxed as a partnership or S-corp, which can reduce self-employment taxes.
+Tax advice for LLC owners often focuses on ensuring the LLC is taxed as a partnership or S corporation, which can help reduce self-employment taxes.

 5. International Tax Considerations